-In terms of flooding at 2100, the EPL is 2.35m AHD (still water level) + 0.4m (overtopping) + 0.3m (freeboard) = 3.05m AHD; noting that the building is not habitable.
+In terms of estuarine flooding at 2100, the EPL is 2.35m AHD (still water level) + 0.4m (overtopping) + 0.3m (freeboard) = 3.05m AHD; noting that the building is not habitable.
 Note that the foot-print of the proposed re-development will not change and the works will not affect nearby sites any more than they might do at present.
-The surrounding land area would be inundated by intermittent wave overtopping, including the access road in this design 2100 flooding scenario.
+The surrounding land area would be inundated by intermittent wave overtopping, including the access road in this design 2100 estuarine flooding scenario.
 Note that the new restaurant access decks will be above the existing ground level and allow flow beneath them, thereby allowing overtopping seawater to return seaward partially below the new deck.
 If needed, refuge could be taken in the upstairs office area, but this flooding could only occur at high tide and there would be ample storm warning - likely a major ECL.
-The interior restaurant floor level at 2.8m AHD will not flood at 2070, noting that the front and back doors to the restaurant must be sealed - EPL at 2070 is 2.75m AHD, to prevent minor wave wetting that might be caused by wave overtopping.
+The interior restaurant floor level at 2.9m AHD will not flood at 2070, noting that the front and back doors to the restaurant must be sealed - EPL at 2070 is 2.75m AHD, to prevent minor wave wetting that might be caused by wave overtopping.
 The doors may be sealed by keeping available a plank that has rubber seals along the bottom and side edges and which can be firmly fixed to the insides of the door-frames when needed.
 Some minor leakage would still likely occur.

-The lower deck and some other service areas would be inundated.
-Electrical outlets to be at 1.5m above floor levels on the lower deck and 1m above floor levels at other locations below 2.8m AHD.
-For levels at 2.8m AHD or above, outlets should be set 200mm above floor level.
-The main meter box will be installed at about 1.5m above ground level - about 4m AHD and will include automatic circuit breakers.
+The lower deck, although at 2.14m AHD it is slightly above the 2070 still water level of 2.05m AHD, and some other service areas would be intermittently inundated.
+Electrical outlets are to be at 1.5m above floor levels on the lower deck and 1m above floor levels at other locations below 2.9m AHD.
+For levels at 2.9m AHD or above, outlets should be set 200mm above floor level.
+The main meter box will be installed at about 1.5m above ground level - about 4m AHD, and will include automatic circuit breakers.

-Moreover, the proposed development, having the same foot-print will not change the current coastal processes or flood levels - no change in foot-print.
-Removal of the marina facilities on the northern side may reduce the small salient at the site.
+Moreover, the proposed development, having the same foot-print as the existing building, will not change the current coastal processes or flood levels - no change in foot-print.
+Removal of the marina facilities on the northern side may reduce the small shoreline salient at the site.

-The refurbished seaward deck, raised to 2.04m AHD from 1.8m AHD, will be marginally inundated in this design EPL condition, but with significant wave overtopping.
-This area may suffer damage in rare severe storms, but can be repaired after storm abatement.
-The rear, or upper deck, restaurant interior and entrance area on the eastern side are all to be at 2.8m AHD, which is above the 2070 EPL, but can be marginally affected by severe storms - uplift addressed separately.
-The separate boat-hire office (floor level 2.5m AHD) and store shed (floor level 2.8m AHD) also will not be directly inundated.
-It is not practical to raise the front, lower deck more than the proposed 0.2m up to 2.04m for overall access reasons.
+The refurbished seaward deck, raised to 2.14m AHD from 1.8m AHD, may suffer damage in rare severe storms, but can be repaired after storm abatement.
+The rear, or upper deck, restaurant interior and entrance area on the eastern side are all to be at 2.9m AHD, which is above the 2070 EPL, but can be marginally affected by severe storms - uplift addressed separately.
+The separate boat-hire office (floor level 2.6m AHD) and store shed (floor level 2.9m AHD) also will not be directly inundated.
+It is not practical to raise the front, lower deck more than the proposed 0.3m up to 2.14m for overall access reasons.